 Dinh Mountain Historical area

 In the early 19th century, this area consisted of primitive forests with rich flora and several kinds of precious wood.
-Due to its difficult and hazardous terrain, Dinh mountain was safe base for several political and military united during the French and American resistance wars.
+Due to its difficult and hazardous terrain, Dinh Mountain was a safe base for several political and military united during the French and American resistance wars.

-Day Bi Cave: the cave was the base where leading political and military units of Chau Duc District hid during wartime
+Day Bi Cave: the cave served as the base for leading political and military units in Chau Duc during wartime.

 To cave: situated at 200m above sea level.
 To cave is linked to a deep network of grottoes.
 During the resistance period, the cave was used as a site of cadres and militants as well as a food warehouse.

-Mai Cave: Mai cave is a beautiful site situated at a height of 234m, over a large valley with two small streams running through it.
-By 1968, the base as well as many of the pagodas in the area had been bombed and destroyed.
-At one point, the enemy positioned troops close to the opening of the cave and crashed it down.
+Mai Cave: Mai Cave is a beautiful site situated at a height of 234m, over a large valley with two small streams running through it.
+By 1968, the base, as well as many of the pagodas in the area, had been bombed and destroyed.
+At one point, the enemy positioned troops near the cave entrance and collapsed it.

-Dieu Linh Pagoda: perched at a height of 160m, this pagoda was shelter for the leading agents of Ba Ria but it was destroyed by bombings.
+Dieu Linh Pagoda: perched at a height of 160m, this pagoda was a shelter for the leading agents of Ba Ria, but bombings destroyed it.

-Dinh Co Palace: according to legend, Dinh Co palace was built in the late 18th century and dedicated to the virgin Le Thi Hong who died in the sea.
-Her body was carried by the waves and drifted ashore on Hang island where she was buried by villagers on a hillock on the coast.
-Because her spirit kept appearing to the local to predict events and cure them of diseases, the villagers set up a shrine in her honour.
+Dinh Co Palace: according to legend, Dinh Co Palace was built in the late 18th century and dedicated to the virgin Le Thi Hong, who died at sea.
+Her body was carried by the waves and drifted ashore on Hang Island, where villagers buried her on a hillock on the coast.
+Because her spirit kept appearing to the locals to predict events and cure them of diseases, the villagers set up a shrine in her honour.

-At first, the Dinh Co was only small shrine located near the shore.
+At first, the Dinh Co was only a small shrine located near the shore.
 By 1930, villagers had collected funds and constructed a larger palace.
-Today, Dinh Co is a vast, splendid and solemn palace.
+Today, Dinh Co is a vast, splendid, and solemn palace.
 The inside is decorated with statues of the four sacred animals.
 The Dinh Co Festival is celebrated on the anniversary of the death of Le Thi Hong from the 10th to the 12th of the 2nd lunar month.
-As a result of its beautiful natural plandscapes of mountains, forest, sea, and beach, along with its exceptional architecture and inner design, Dinh Co has been listed as a National Heritage Site.
+As a result of its beautiful natural landscapes of mountains, forest, sea, and beach, along with its exceptional architecture and interior design, Dinh Co has been listed as a National Heritage Site.

 Museum systems